3 Things That Make Cheap Sweaters Look Expensive

 Up next: I’m a picky shopper, and these under-$100 finds have my approval.

 Since starting as an intern back in 2013, Nicole Akhtarzad Eshaghpour has held several roles here atBest Knockoff Luxury Clothing , and she is currently Editor-at-Large.
-It was a less expected route, seeing as she was graduating from business school at USC when this all began, but it has turned out to be the best one for her.
-Fast-forward to 2024, and she's moved to NYC from her hometown of Beverly Hills and spends her workdays a little differently from when she was an intern starting out.
-Currently, she focuses on a weekly mélange of shopping content.
-As far as her personal style goes, she's largely drawn to classic pieces and neutral basics but will always make an exception for something colorful, printed, or bejeweled as long as it's deemed worthy enough.
-After all, the only thing she loves more than a good party is dressing up for one.
-On weekdays, she can usually be found at home eating something delicious for dinner and trying to force her husband to watch Summer House.
+Upon joining, she was a senior about to graduate from business school at USC.
+Fast-forward to 2025, and she's moved to NYC from her hometown of Beverly Hills and spends her workdays a little differently from when she was just starting out.
+Currently, she focuses on a weekly mélange of shopping content and her Trust Me—Buy This newsletter.
+As far as her personal style goes, she's largely drawn to neutral, classic pieces but will always make an exception for something colorful or bejeweled as long as it's deemed worthy enough.
+After all, the only thing she loves more than a party is dressing up for one.
+On her downtime, she can usually be found at home eating something delicious and trying to force her husband to watch Summer House.

 -